investindex/Index/README.md

 ## ETFs and mutual funds

 There are two broad types of funds whose shares can be purchased to track an index: mutual funds and exchange-traded funds (ETFs).
 In both cases, shares are [not limited](https://www.investopedia.com/terms/o/open-endfund.asp) as they are when issued by a company, so purchasing shares can be thought of as inserting money into a common pool.
+Both ETFs and mutual funds can be actively managed or track an index, so the term "index fund" is not limited to either type of fund; a fund is an index fund if its portfolio is dictated by an index.

 In an exchange-traded fund (ETF), shares are [traded](https://www.ssga.com/us/en/individual/etfs/resources/education/how-etfs-are-created-and-redeemed) (from an investor’s perspective) like stocks are traded on a stock exchange.
 As with stocks, ETFs trade at varying prices throughout the day and can be bought and sold during market hours (9:30am-4pm ET, Mon-Fri).
 Also like stocks, they have a [bid-ask spread](https://www.investopedia.com/terms/b/bid-askspread.asp).
 A spread is one type of transaction cost.
 It means that the price at which a share can be bought is slightly higher than the price at which it can be sold at any given instant.
 For example, the price at which shares can be bought might be $116.13 while the price at which they can be sold is $116.11.
 The share price in this case would be defined as the midpoint between these two prices, which is $116.12.
 Shares are purchased discretely — you can buy 6, 14, or 23 but not 6½.
 So if the share price is currently $60, an investor can introduce money into the fund in multiples of $60.